 Bring some comfortable shirts and sporting gears for trekking

-As you’re cruising through paradise, you won’t just see endless deep blue oceans your whole journey.
+As you’re cruising through paradise, you won’t just see endless deep blue oceans for your whole journey.
 There are exciting activities to experience on Flores lands as well.
-Trekking in Flores has been proven as one of the travelers’ favorites.
+Trekking in Flores has proven to be one of travelers favorites.
 Bring comfortable clothes and your most comfortable sports shoes to explore some of the most adventurous trekking paths in the world.

-Take out the bikini to take it easy
+Take off the bikini to take it easy

 Let the camera out and abandon the phone for a while